elastic/package-spec/README.md

 ## Supported assets

-In the following each currently supported asset type is listed for a quick overview.
-The package spec will always contain the fully up-to-date list:
+For a quick overview, these are the assets typically found in an Elastic Package.
+The package spec will always contain the fully up-to-date list.

 * Elasticsearch
   * Ingest Pipeline